 The Children's Hospital of Michigan serves a diverse population of children from Detroit, the state of Michigan, and children from all over the United States and around the world.
 Founded in 1886, the Children’s Hospital of Michigan is the first and most experienced hospital in the state dedicated exclusively to the treatment of children.
-A leader in cancer, nephrology, neurology and neurosurgery, orthopedics, pulmonology, and urology, Children's Hospital of Michigan is ranked as one of America’s best hospitals for children.

 None of the accolades we have earned could have been accomplished without a substantial contribution from our hardworking, compassionate, and dedicated nursing staff.
 Our nurses feel drawn to work at a place that cares for the most vulnerable among us, our children.
 We have a strong commitment to patient and family centered care, and our mission is to provide our patients and families with nothing less than an exceptional experience, every time they find themselves in our care.